 halved, pitted, and thinly sliced

-In a small pot with a tight fitting lid bring rice and water to a boil.
-Stir, then reduce heat to low and cook for a bout 45 to 50 minutes or until water is absorbed and rice cooked through.
+Steam The Rice: In a small pot with a tight fitting lid bring rice and water to a boil.
+Stir, then reduce heat to low and cook for about 40 minutes or until water is absorbed and rice cooked through.

 Brown rice can be cooked ahead of time (using this method of with a rice cooker) and prepared sushi style up to 2 days ahead of time.

 About 5 to 10 minutes before rice is done bring the vinegar, sugar, and salt to a boil in a small saucepan.
 Remove from heat and stir to dissolve sugar and salt.